I originally created this post in March 2020, but alas, it is still relevant. Follow along to learn how to make a fabric face mask.

 Straight Sewing Pins

-Rotary Cutter or Sewing Scissors
+Rotary Cutter HERE

 Ruler or Measuring Tape

-Iron, not pictured
+Iron not pictured

 Materials Needed for One Fabric Face Mask

 First, you’ll want to cut your 9” x 6” fabric pieces.
 The rotary cutter works super slick because it’s all straight cuts.
 Of course a scissors works also.

-1. On the front fabric of your mask, tack or baste each end of both pieces of elastic in the 4 corners.
+1. On the front fabric of your mask, tack or baste each end of both pieces of elastic or knit ties in the 4 corners.
 See the photo for reference.

-2. With fabric right sides together, using a 1/4 inch seam, sew all the way around the perimeter of the rectangle leaving a 2-inch opening on one long side for turning.
+2. With the fabric right sides together, using a 1/4 inch seam, sew all the way around the perimeter of the rectangle leaving a 2-inch opening on one long side for turning.

-3. Turn the mask right side out.
+3. Turn the mask right side out through the opening.

 4. Iron flat, pressing the seam allowances from the 2-inch opening to the inside and opening up all the seams as you press.
-Optional, pin the opening closed.

 5. Make 3 small pleats (folds) on each side of the mask.
 Be sure they are all going in the same direction.
 Pin each pleat in place.

 After that, stitch all the way around the mask again, right on top of the previous stitching.

 Step by Step Instructions

 Iron down 1/2 inch on one end, then iron the fabric strip in half the long way.
 Next, open the fold and iron both long edges to meet in the middle.
+See tutorial HERE

 Tack or baste the unfinished ends of each tie in each corner about 1/2 inch away from, and parallel to the long edge of the fabric.

 For More Information

-* Some products contain affiliate links.
+The blue-colored text contains affiliate links.
 See the shop page for more information.